 - This process is continued with Named Entity Recognition which finds specific words that are names (people’s or company’s names, job titles, locations, product names, events, number figures, and others) or are related to them.

 - Next goes Stop Words Removal – this process removes the everyday language stuff like pronouns and prepositions.
 This process can be referred to as cleaning the text from irrelevant or noisy material.
 Stop words may also include anything deemed inconsequential for the particular use case.

 - The next step is Stemming – the process of separating the affixes from the words and extracting the root of the word.
 This includes prefixes (as in “biochemistry) and suffixes (as in “laughable”).

-- Then goes Lemmatization - the process of reducing the words to its base form and finding the variations of the word to form a distinct group.
-This includes the transformation of the words from one part of speech (as in noun “walk” to the verb “walking”) to another or transformation from one time to another (from the present “write” to past “wrote”).
+- Then goes Lemmatization – the process of reducing the words to their base form and finding the variations of the word to form a distinct group.
+This includes the transformation of the words from one part of speech (as in the noun “walk” to the verb “walking”) to another or transformation from one time to another (from the present “write” to past “wrote”).

 - After that, the algorithm figures out how the words relate to each other.
 This process is called Dependency Parsing.

 - Topic modeling is applied to discover hidden structures or patterns in the text.
 The process involves text clustering into meaningful bits.
 The method also includes text chunking, which identifies the constituent parts of the sentence and the relations between the elements

 That’s how an algorithm is capable of comprehending the text.

 Because of the sheer volume of the information to be processed – NLP involves a combination of supervised and unsupervised machine learning algorithms.
 At first, the process involves clustering – exploring the texts and their content, then the procedure involves classification – sorting out the specific elements.